Siargao: Demographics

 Siargao Islands have approximately 150,000 inhabitants – 9 municipalities of which Dapa is the largest with 25,000 people as the municipality is also the main entry port for those who travel by ferry from Surigao City in the mainland Mindanao.
 General Luna has a population of 15,000 and is the main tourist destination due to its closeness to Cloud 9 and other international standard surf spots.
 A tourist destination, the population in Siargao consists of the native Surigaonons and non-native settlers from Luzon, Visayas and other parts of Mindanao as well as foreigners, making the islands the melting pot of people.
 Visiting local and international tourists would soon become Siargao's permanent residents after establishing their businesses there, adding to its local population.

 Geology

 The Late Cretaceous Dinagat Ophiolite is present on a northeast to southwest trend from Burgos, Santa Monica, and Santa Monica to Esperanza.
 The assemblage consists of amphibolite, peridotite, gabbro, and pillow basalt.
 Overlying the ophiolite is the Late Miocene Loreto Formation, which is a conglomerate overlain by sandstone, shale and mudstone.
 The conglomerate includes clasts of basalt, diabase, gabbro, peridotites, and schists.
 Overlying the Loreto Formation is the Pleistocene Siargao Limestone, which is a massive reef limestone.

 Awards and recognition

 Out of the 85 destinations listed, Siargao, the surfing capital of the Philippines, is named as the best island in Asia in the annual Condé Nast Traveler (CNT) readers' choice awards for top islands to visit this 2021.

+In popular culture

+Siargao is the primary location of the film Siargao (2017) directed by Paul Soriano under his production company, Ten17P.